BBELAOUCHA/iSDR_p/README.md

     * m_p: order of MVAR.

 # Example
-An example of iSDR can be obtained by the running the following:
+An example of iSDR can be seeing in the examples folder.
-./iSDR/iSDR_p simulated_data_p2.mat 0.001 1e-4 iSDR_results_p2.mat

-The results are saved in iSDR_results_p2.mat